 - Loose stool and nosebleeds can be caused by icariin.

 - Dry mouth and stomach upset.

 - Diarrhea and vomiting due to resveratrol inside the relief factor.

 The above side effects are stated by the Relief Factor itself.
 They claim that these side effects are more likely to be experienced if you’re using it during the early stages.
 Although none of the above side effects are common and eventually end over time.

 The Relief Factor contains fish oil and soy and both of the ingredients can give irritating symptoms to people who are allergic to them.
-For people who are stomach sensitivities, consuming this supplement with food will help you to avoid gastrointestinal-related problems.
+For people who have stomach sensitivities, consuming this supplement with food will help you avoid gastrointestinal-related problems.

 Currently, we were unable to find any users’ reviews about the adverse effects of this supplement.
-This is because it isn’t available in popular retail stores like Trustpilot, Amazon, Walmart, and any other.
+This is because it isn’t available in popular retail stores like Trustpilot, Amazon, Walmart, and others.
 Thus, you might have a tough time finding what people feel about this supplement.

 Relief Factor Dosage and Warnings